avivasolutionsnl/Nyxie/README.md

 > Uses the same rounding algorithm as Sitecore uses in its benefits.

+> This benefit currently does not support decimals in the quantity

 #### $ discount on every N-th qualifying product

 Will apply a fixed amount discount to a number of products, when the specified minimum amount of products are added to the cart.